Top 10 coastal & river pubs in Pembrokeshire

 With so many options how could we choose, so we asked our friends on Facebook for their recommendations and we’ve been inundated!

-So here’s the top 10 coastal & river pubs as chosen by you.
+So here are the top 10 coastal & river pubs as chosen by you.

 Perched on the cliff high above its namesake beach The Druidstone is THE location to watch the sun go down.
 As Rachel Mullett said “Can’t beat sitting outside the ‘Dru’ with a chilled glass of wine (or beer) watching the summer sun go down…” You can see why it came out on top!